awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

       For more information about the the maximum number of network interfaces per instance type, see [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) in the Amazon EC2 User Guide for Linux Instances\.

-   1. Follow the steps in the **Self\-managed nodes** tab of [Launching Amazon EKS Linux Worker Nodes](launch-workers.md) to create each new self\-managed worker node group\.
+   1. Follow the steps in the **Self\-managed nodes** tab of [Launching Amazon EKS Linux worker nodes](launch-workers.md) to create each new self\-managed worker node group\.
 After you've opened the AWS CloudFormation template, enter values as described in the instructions\.
 For the **BootstrapArguments** field, enter the following value\.

       ```
       --use-max-pods false --kubelet-extra-args '--max-pods=20'